A diagrammatic presentation and its characterization of non-split compact surfaces in the 3-sphere: An IH-move for trivalent spines on a surface with boundary

-\begin{ex} {\rm Let $F$ be a surface with boundary and let $L$ and $M$ be markings on $F$ as illustrated in Figure \ref{FIG:example_marking}: $\# \mathcal L=\# \mathcal M=6$.
+\begin{ex} {\rm Let $F$ be a surface with boundary and let $L$ and $M$ be markings on $F$ as illustrated in Fig.~\ref{FIG:example_marking}: $\#\mathcal L=\#\mathcal M=6$.
 All arcs in $\mathcal L$ are turnable.
-The arc $m \in \mathcal M$ in Figure \ref{FIG:example_marking} is not turnable, because $\operatorname{int}D_M(m)$ is an open annulus.
+The arc $m\in\mathcal M$ in Fig.~\ref{FIG:example_marking} is not turnable, because $\operatorname{int}D_M(m)$ is an open annulus.
 The other arcs in $\mathcal M$ are turnable.
 Each trivalent graph in the figure is a trivalent spine of $F$ corresponding to each marking. }\end{ex}

 \begin{rmk} \end{rmk}